 Without having the BS meter on, it’s easy to fall prey to questionable news, conspiracy theories, or time-wasting nonsense as well as flame wars over disagreements or any hint of dissension in the Live Chat.

-Part of me wonders if some of this hyper-positivity complex has to do with the generous benefits of referring new members to WA or pursuing super affiliate status to go to the WA conference in Las Vegas.
+Part of me wonders if some of this hyper-positivity complex has to do with the generous benefits of referring new members to WA.
+After all, this seems to encourage those seeking WA’s lucrative commissions to become “disciples” in an effort to get even more people to sign up (which sounds like a pyramid scheme, right?).

-Personally, if I refer someone to WA, I’d want to help that person as much as I can since that person followed me there.
+Bringing it back to the pyramid scheme question, if I refer someone to WA, I’d want to help that person as much as I can since that person followed me there.
+This idea of being encouraged to get hundreds of new referrals is really disingenuous in my mind, but I can totally see the temptation to do that.

 Jury Still Out About Whether WA Hosting Capable Of Scaling With The Growing Size Of The Blog